AurelianSpodarec/GTA_UltimateMenu/README.md

 # Ultimate Menu - GTA5 Feature Enhancement
 ![image](https://i.imgur.com/HaGvlUb.png)

-Ultimate Menu is open source enhancement for GTA5 game, based on 2take1 API framework.
+The*Ultimate Menu*is open source enhancement for GTA5 game, based on the 2take1 Lua script.

 The menu offers a robust amount of highly customisable features, changing how the pedestrian walks, vehicle max speed to a kamikadze plane sent by you on a player of your choice 😜

+# Trello

+# Discord

 # Contributions
 The Contributors Guide contains full details on how to help with Ultimate Menu development.
 The main points are: